stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Can I run Vim?

-This is perhaps the most frequently-asked question with regards to StackBlitz features.
+This is perhaps the most frequently-asked question with regards to StackBlitz features - and [one of the oldest issues on our repository](https://github.com/stackblitz/core/issues/3).
 We have good news.
 You can run Vim now.
 Enable the extension in Codeflow and experience the escape room that is Vim.

 ### How does it work?